 It all depends on what you are expecting from it.
-If you are just starting out and looking for an instrument to jam on or improve your skills on, then just like any other instrument, with some needed skills and practice, you can play bass guitar with ease.
+If you are just starting out and looking for an instrument to jam on or improve your skills on, then just like any other instrument or even other hobbies, with some needed skills and practice, you can play bass guitar with ease.
 Perhaps you can even teach yourself.

 But if you want to make it your career, your passion, and your life, then be ready for a lifetime of hard work and dedication.
 Bass guitar is an all-encompassing instrument that demands complete focus, dedication, and hard work from the player.
 However, the reward at the end of the hard work is well worth it.